Air Scout: Chile

-Brazil and Chile vie for the first officially recorded Air Scout Groups in South America.
-The first Air Scout Group in Chile, "Rodolfo Marsh", was established on 17 September 1936 at the Chilean Air Force base at Quinteros.
+Chile and Brazil vie for the first officially recorded Air Scout Groups in South America.
+The first Air Scout Group in Chile, "Rodolfo Marsh", was established on 17 September 1936 at the Chilean Air Force base at Quintero.
 The founder and first Scoutmaster was Don Leopoldo Sánchez.

 Colombia

-At present only one Air Scout Group – 'Tigres Del Aire' – is known of in Colombia, which is a member of Asociación Scouts de Colombia.
+At present, only one Air Scout Group—'Tigres Del Aire'—is known in Colombia.
+It is a member of Asociación Scouts de Colombia.

 Cyprus

-Air Scouting in Cyprus is an active part of the Soma Proskopon Kyprou program.
+Air Scouting in Cyprus is an active part of the Cyprus Scouts Association programme.

 Czech Republic

-Air Scouting troop is organized within the Czech Scouting organization – Junák.
+An Air Scouting troop exists within Junák, the Czech Scouting organisation.

 Egypt

 Egyptian Federation for Scouts and Girl Guides is structured into 4 central associations – Scouts, Sea Scouts, Air Scouts and Guides.
 The Air Scouts section headed is by the Commissioner for Air Scouts, Mohamed Abdel-Hamid.

-Each of these four central associations has a corresponding regional association in the twenty-six governorates of Egypt; a coordination committee in each governorate organizes the activities and the cooperation between the associations.
+Each of these four central associations has a corresponding regional association in the twenty-six governorates of Egypt; a coordination committee in each governorate organises the activities and the cooperation between the associations.

 The first Air Scouts in Egypt where formed early in 1954, and in the same year the executive committee of the Air Scouts was formed and held its first meeting in the office of the Director-General of the Egyptian Civil Aviation Authority on 17 February 1954.

-In January 2007 the first Air Scout Festival was held in Ismalia.
+In January 2007, the first Air Scout Festival was held in Ismalia.

 Finland

-Air Scouting started in Finland in 2015 by a group based at the Helsinki-Malmi airport.
-However, aerial activities have existed in Finnish Scouting since the 1930s without an existing Air Scouting program.
-In 1962, started air scouts group Pilven veikot in Turku.
-The program is currently being made by the Malmi group and by Nummela group, which vas grounded in 1921.
+Current Finnish Air Scouting started in 2015 by a group based at the Helsinki-Malmi airport.
+However, aerial activities have existed in Finnish Scouting since the 1930s.
+By 2023 there are three active Air Scout groups.